 How to Enter

 Entry to the 2014 River Ness 10K is now open with early bird rates available until 8 September.
 Enter now!

 The 10K is open to runners aged 15 and over on day of race.
 This event is not suitable for wheelchair entrants.

 Please note there are absolutely no race day entries for the 10K, and strictly no transfers between races or transfer of places to another runner.
 We do not operate a deferment system.

 Please refer to our Terms & Conditions by clicking here.

 Successful applicants will receive confirmation on receipt of payment, by email ONLY, so please include your email address when entering.
 If you do not have access to email, please check your bank statement for confirmation of race entry.

-Please note that your race information packs containing your race number, timing tag and other relevant items will be sent to 10K runners by 18 September.
-The only other communication you will receive will be these e-newsletters.
+Please note that your race pack containing your race number, timing tag and other relevant items will be sent to 10K runners with a UK address in September.
+All 10K runners with an overseas address should collect their race pack from the 10K Info Desk at Registration.
+The only other communication you will receive will be via our e-newsletter.

 Race Weekend Timings